S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2020-09-09-Bypass-AMSI-by-manual-modification-part-II.md

 ## Conclusion

-If you didn´t know whats behind ```Invoke-Mimikatz``` i hope know you do.
+If you didn´t know whats behind ```Invoke-Mimikatz``` I hope know you do.
 We learned how to find more advanced AMSI triggers and that even theese can be bypassed by manual modification without the need of patching ```amsi.dll```.
 Maybe there will be AV/EDR vendors in the new future which look for ```amsi.dll``` patches to detect attackers.
 If that´s gonna happen you can use manual modification instead of traditional bypasses.

 Using an unobfuscated Mimikatz version like we did here you will also get more likely detected.
-In the next blog post i will therefore build a custom ```Mimikatz.exe``` by doing source code modifications.
+In the next blog post I will therefore build a custom ```Mimikatz.exe``` by doing source code modifications.
 If you are also interested in this topic stay tuned.

 For questions or feedback you can reach me via the channels linked at the top of the page.